pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 (so supposedly it tries to change the program and query the new program name.
 In theory it should use `effGetProgramNameIndexed` instead...

+To find out what the pointers store, we can just try to print them out (making sure to only print the first N bytes, in order to not flood the terminal).
+For most of the opcodes this doesn't print anything (so the `ptr` points to a properly zero-initialised memory region), only for opcode `51` we get something:

+- `hasCockosExtensions`
+- `hasCockosNoScrollUI`
+- `receiveVstEvents`
+- `receiveVstMidiEvent`
+- `sendVstEvents`
+- `sendVstMidiEvent`
+- `wantsChannelCountNotifications`

+This looks very much like a generic interface to either query a property by name (could be `effCanDo`) or to allow vendor-specific programs (could be `effVendorSpecific`).
+Looking up how JUCE handles the `effCanDo` in *juce_VST_Wrapper.cpp*, we see that it really takes the `ptr` argument as string and compares it to values like `bypass`, `sendVstEvents` and `hasCockosExtensions`.
+Bingo!

+## inserting the plugin

 If we add our new plugin to a REAPER track, we see printout like the following (btw: for now i've muted the output for opcodes `53` and `3` as they are spamming